 Founded in 2004 under the auspices of the Jewish Federations of North America and the Conference of Presidents of Major American Jewish Organizations, SCN works to ensure the safety, security, and resiliency of the Jewish people, on behalf of 146 Federations, the 50 largest Jewish nonprofit organizations in North America, over 300 independent communities, and other partners in the public, private, nonprofit, and academic sectors.

-Our Regional Security Advisor provides services free of charge to non-profit Jewish community institutions, including synagogues, day schools, JCCs, and other Jewish service organizations.
+Our Regional Security Team provides services free of charge to non-profit Jewish community institutions, including synagogues, day schools, JCCs, and other Jewish service organizations.
 They can be reached 24/7.

 Philip Niedringhaus retired from the Federal Bureau of Investigation on June 30, 2020, after a 29-year career.
 One of the first FBI undercover employees to successfully penetrate white supremacy organizations in the mid-1990s, Phil developed expertise in complex violent crime investigations, tactical operations, law enforcement instruction, and domestic terrorism investigations.
 He served in numerous leadership roles, in both the field and at FBI Headquarters, including running the FBI’s Rocky Mountain Safe Streets Task Force.
 Prior to his FBI career, Phil served as a deputy sheriff with the Minnehaha County Sheriff’s Office in Sioux Falls, South Dakota, and as a special agent with the South Dakota Attorney General’s Office, Division of Criminal Investigation.
-He was appointed regional security advisor with SCN for JEWISHcolorado on July 13, 2020.
+He was appointed regional security advisor with SCN for JEWISHcolorado on July 13, 2020, and now serves as the regional director.

 JEWISHcolorado Honored with FBI Community Leadership Award